Andrettin/Wyrmsun/readme.txt

 * Upgrades
 - Added two melee axe upgrades for the dwarves (stone axe and great axe graphics by Leo).
+- Added two shield upgrades for the dwarves (graphics by Leo).

 -----------------------------------------------------------------------
 - 0.1.4